GreptimeTeam/docs/docs/nightly/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 %}

 {template visualize-data%
-It is recommanded using Grafana to visualize data in GreptimeDB.
+It is recommended using Grafana to visualize data in GreptimeDB.
 Please refer to the [Grafana documentation](/user-guide/clients/grafana) for details on configuring GreptimeDB.
 %}